liquicode/devops/docs/guides/Command-Reference.md

-Supports the following ejs tags (from the official ejs docs at https://ejs.co/#docs):
+Supports the following ejs tags (from the official ejs docs at: https://ejs.co/#docs):

 - <%  : "Scriptlet" tag, for control-flow, no output